-A pupil is identified as needed provision additional to or different from that provided as part of normal class-based activities provided by high quality first wave teaching will trigger the involvement of the SENCO.
+A pupil is identified as needing provision additional to or different from that provided as part of normal class-based activities provided by high quality first wave teaching and targeted intervention.
+Should cycles of plan, do, assess, review result in no progress or development this may result in the involvement of the SENCO once all other causes of limited progress have been investigated.

 Evidence will be presented, about a pupil who despite receiving differentiated learning opportunities:

-- Makes little or no progress, even when teaching approaches are targeted particularly towards a pupils proposed area of weakness. - Shows signs of difficulty in developing literacy and numeracy skills which result in poor attainment in some curriculum areas. - Presents persistent social and emotional difficulties with are not alleviated by the behaviour techniques employed by the school. - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment. - Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum. - Makes slow progress in developing literacy and numeracy skills. - Has emotional and behavioural difficulties which substantially and regularly interfere with the pupils learning or that of the class, despite having an individual behaviour management programme. - Has SEND or physical needs that require additional specialist equipment or regular advice or visits by a specialist service. - Has communication and/or interaction difficulties that impede the development of social relationships and cause a substantial barrier to learning.
+• Makes little or no progress, even when teaching approaches are targeted particularly towards a pupil's proposed area of weakness.

+• Shows signs of difficulty in developing literacy and numeracy skills which result in poor attainment in some curriculum areas.

+- Presents persistent social and emotional difficulties with are not alleviated by the behaviour techniques employed by the school. - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment. - Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum. - Makes slow progress in developing literacy and numeracy skills. - Has emotional and behavioural difficulties which substantially and regularly interfere with the pupils learning or that of the class, despite having an individual behaviour management programme. - Has SEND or physical needs that require additional specialist equipment or regular advice or visits by a specialist service. - Has communication and/or interaction difficulties that impede the development of social relationships and cause a substantial barrier to learning.